CarterWoolsey/woodentify/README.md

 ## Training the Model

 With the sheer number of images being fed into the model, it quickly becomes difficult to train locally.
-I launched an EC2 instance on AWS with a powerful GPU to help cut down the time it took to train so that I could experiment and tune the parameters of the model
+I launched an EC2 instance on AWS with a powerful GPU to help cut down the time it took to train so that I could experiment and tune the parameters of the model.

 ## Results